Meter Ingestion Options

 We would strongly advise you toward using our SDK for AWS S3 - which offers the best of both worlds - i) you get rich SDK features (see above), and ii) you are ensured AWS S3 uptime SLA for meter ingestion.

-Nonetheless, we certainly understand and support situations where you cannot or prefer not to use a 3rd party SDK.
+Nonetheless, we certainly understand and support situations where you cannot or prefer not to use a third-party SDK.
 In this situation, we have several options for you:

 The Amberflo application provides a rich collection of real-time dashboards showing usage and revenue, indexed by customer, meter name, or custom dimension.